ashutoshvarma/RAI_UMA_Challenge/README.md

 annualizedRate = (redemptionRate) ^ (365 * 12 * 30 * 24 * 3600)
 ```

+I avoided using complex scaling methods to keep implementaion as simple as possible.
+(In case of dispute, every UMA shareholder should be able to calculate correct price without any issue.
+Also same price value should be reproducable accross different programming languages like python, bash upto 18 decimals (Wei) incase someone decides to use different langauge)

-Lastly, to prevent market manuplation due to flash loans and other factors which can make `Redemption_Rate` volatile for very short period (which can casue sudden liquidations) we will take Time Weighted Average Price (TWAP) of `annualizedRate`.
+Lastly, to prevent market manuplation due to flash loans and other factors which can make `Redemption_Rate` volatile for very short period (which can casue sudden liquidations) so we should take Time Weighted Average Price (TWAP) of `annualizedRate`.

 #### PriceFeed Implementation
+`RaiRedemptionPriceFeed.js` calculates  TWAP (8 hours by default)``
 Source of data :-
 - https://subgraph-kovan.reflexer.finance/subgraphs/name/reflexer-labs/rai/
 - `UpdateRedemptionRate` Event from [`RateSetter`](https://kovan.etherscan.io/address/0x0641C280B21A31daf1518a91A68Ad396EcC6f2f0#events) contract